-5-14-7.3 Procedures for Reviewing.
-Unlike other planned developments which undergo rezoning to a conditional zoning district, minor planned residential developments undergo site plan review pursuant to Section 7-3.
+5-14-8.3 Procedures for Reviewing.
+Unlike other planned developments which undergo special use review, minor planned residential developments undergo site plan review pursuant to Section 7-3.

-5-14-8 Procedures for Reviewing Rest Homes, Nursing Homes, Congregate Care Facilities and Progressive Care Facilities.
-Rest homes, nursing homes, congregate care facilities and progressive care facilities are permitted uses, subject to special requirements Supplementary Standards contained in Section 16-4, below, in the following use districts: C-3, C-2, I-1 and MIC.
+5-14-9 Procedures for Reviewing Rest Homes, Nursing Homes, Congregate Care Facilities and Progressive Care Facilities.
+Rest homes, nursing homes, congregate care facilities and progressive care facilities are permitted uses, subject to special requirements contained in Section 16-4, below, in the following use districts: C-3, C-2, I-1 and MIC.
 When it is proposed to locate one of these uses in one of the foregoing districts, it shall undergo site plan review pursuant to the provisions of Section 7-3, below.
-These uses are permitted uses in a PRD Planned Residential Development Conditional Zoning District, in which case it shall undergo rezoning in accordance with Section 7-4, below.
+These uses are permissible as special uses in a PRD Planned Residential Development District, in which case it shall undergo special use review in accordance with Section 7-4, below.

-Section 5-15 PCD Planned Commercial Development Conditional Zoning District Classification.
-This classification is designed to accommodate the development of shopping centers and retail establishments larger than 50,000 ft2 square feet of floor area or which contain commercial uses which are proposed to be developed in conjunction with residential uses.
-A rezoning of the property to a Planned Commercial Development Conditional Zoning District is required.
-Such rezoning shall insure that the proposed use or development is consistent with the requirements of this section and may further specify the timing of development, the location and extent of rights-of-way and other areas to be dedicated for public use, and other such matters as the applicant may propose as conditions upon the request.
-In granting the rezoning for a planned commercial development conditional zoning district, City Council may impose such additional reasonable and appropriate safeguards upon such approval as it may deem necessary in order that the purpose and intent of this chapter are served, public welfare secured and substantial justice done.
+Section 5-15 PCD Planned Commercial Development Zoning District Classification.
+This classification is designed to accommodate the development of shopping centers and retail establishments larger than 50,000 ft2 of floor area or which contain commercial uses which are proposed to be developed in conjunction with residential uses.
+A special use permit, issued in accordance with Article VII, below, is required as a prerequisite to any use or development in a PCD District, and no use shall be permitted except pursuant to such permit.
+Such permit shall insure that the proposed use or development is consistent with the requirements of this section and may further specify the timing of development, the location and extent of rights-of-way and other areas to be dedicated for public use, and other such matters as the applicant may propose as conditions upon the request.
+In granting the special use permit for a planned commercial development district, City Council may impose such additional reasonable and appropriate safeguards upon such permit as it may deem necessary in order that the purpose and intent of this chapter are served, public welfare secured and substantial justice done. (amended 10-4-01, 04-10-03)

 5-15-1 Application.
-The reclassification of property to PCD Planned Commercial Development Conditional Zoning District shall constitute an amendment of the Official Zoning Map which may be initiated only by all of the owner(s) of a legal interest in the affected property, any person(s) having an interest in the property by reason of a written contract with the owner(s), or an agent authorized in writing to act on behalf of the owner(s).
-Such amendment shall be initiated by means of an application for rezoning to a PCD Planned Commercial Development District Conditional Zoning District.
-No permit shall be issued for any development within a PCD Planned Commercial Development Conditional Zoning District except in accordance with an approved rezoning.
+The reclassification of property to PCD Planned Commercial Development shall constitute an amendment of the Official Zoning Map which may be initiated only by the owner(s) of a legal interest in the affected property, any person(s) having an interest in the property by reason of a written contract with the owner(s), or an agent authorized in writing to act on behalf of the owner(s).
+Such amendment shall be initiated by means of an application for rezoning to a PCD Planned Commercial Development District and, at the same time, for a special use permit specifying the nature of the proposed development.
+The two applications shall be processed simultaneously in accordance with the provisions of Article VII.
+No permit shall be issued for any development within a PCD Planned Commercial Development District except in accordance with an approved special use permit.

-5-15-2 Permissible Uses, Subject to Rezoning to a Planned Commercial Development Conditional Zoning District.
-A building or land shall be used only for those purposes specified in the rezoning for the project which may include one or more of the following:
+5-15-2 Permissible Uses, Subject to Issuance of a Special Use Permit.
+A building or land shall be used only for those purposes specified in the special use permit for the project which may include one or more of the following: (amended 09-04-97, 10-04-01, 04-10-03, 07-02-15)